jaycoskey/Scrumble/README.md

 * list owners.
 TODO: ...
 * list statuses.
 TODO: ...
 * list tasks.
 TODO: ...
+* Structure to support many other commands that aren't currently implemented.
+(See in-app Help for more info.)

 # Main potential directions of improvement